10.1 Decentralized Decision Rights

 That means this method can be a student’s favorite.
 Still, there are ways to get this kind of calculation wrong.

 Let’s look at an example of this.

 Note that this example, like all examples in Section 10.2, I already calculate percentages of cost driver consumption for you.
 In practice that step must be done first.
 I highlight the interdependent percentages among service departments to show how, under the direct method, you ignore these, treating them as if they were all 0%.

 To complete the direct method, you form new percentages of service department consumption by dividing a given production department’s consumption by the total consumption by production departments only (look at the formula in cell E8).
 80% of Service Department 1’s services were consumed by production departments.
-Of those 80%, 43.75% were consumed by Production Department A.
+Of that 80%, 43.75% was consumed by Production Department A.